ydirson/generals-familiar/README.md

       to jump to given unit type (use eg. unit acronyms for a first step)
     * allow some UI customization (font size...)
     * on army removal, avoid reloading armies after the removed one
+    * [opr-rs] further merge display of combined units (best effect would likely be with merging into a single unit, doubling unit and attack counts)
 * extra features
   * some access to the rules for reference
   * better support more than 2 armies